LostPieceUniverse/FlashMindForge/README.md

 ## Disclamer

 I am a Rust noob and have no idea what I am doing. :frog: <br>
-This will be worked on sporadicaly in my freetime.
+This will be worked on sporadically in my freetime.
 That means no frequent commits.
 I dont even know if this will ever be finished.

 ## Overview